toaderflorin/florintoader/_posts/2018-03-10-anti-matter.markdown

 ![crowd](/images/diracsea.png){:class="img-responsive"}

 So what happens then?
-A negative energy electron could absorb a photon of just the right frequency to jump up a quantum level?
-In effect, we have a *hole* in the negatively charged background which acts like a positively charged particle.
+Well a negative energy electron could just emit and absorb random energy photons like a normal electron would do but (and would wiggle around on the same energy level), but it could also absorb a photon of just the right frequency to jump up a quantum level and become a positive energy electron.
+In effect, we have a *hole* in the negatively charged electron sea and this hole would act exact like a positively charged particle.
 If a free electron happens to encounter such a hole, it will "fall" in it thus disappearing and eliminating the extra energy as a photon.

+This all sounds quite un-scientific, but sure enough positrons were discovered a few years later thus confirming Dirac's relativistic quantum theory.